Personalized Medicine 101

 01 WHAT IS PERSONALIZED MEDICINE?

-Personalized medicine is an evolving field in which physicians use diagnostic tests to determine which medical treatments will work best for each patient or use medical interventions to alter molecular mechanisms that impact health.
+Personalized medicine is an evolving field in which physicians use diagnostic tests and individual details about a person’s health to determine which medical treatments will work best for each patient, or use medical interventions to alter molecular mechanisms that impact health.
 By combining data from diagnostic tests with an individual’s medical history, circumstances, and values, health care providers can develop targeted prevention and treatment plans with their patients.

 02 WHO DOES PERSONALIZED MEDICINE HELP?